RedHatProductSecurity/security-data-guidelines/docs/sbom.md

 - Define an accurate identification of components and products usable across all published security data.

-It's also important to cover the qualities of an SBOM that are currently out of scope:
+It's equally important to clarify what remains outside the scope of an SBOM:

 - Provide a component dependency graph: providing dependency relationships between components as part of an application or an operating system is currently out of scope.
 This type of information is varied between different